-Japan has four distinct seasons, each with its own charm, so it’s always a good time to visit Japan.
-Spring is famous for sakura, cherry blossom, summer is known for its fireworks and festivals, autumn is a riot of colorful foliage, while winter’s highlights are snow sports and illuminations.
+Japan has four distinct seasons, each with its own charm, so it’s always a good time to visit.
+Spring is famous for sakura, cherry blossom, summer is known for its fireworks and festivals, autumn is a riot of colourful foliage, while winter’s highlights are snow sports and illuminations.

 The country extends from the subtropical oceanic climate of Okinawa in the south to the East Pacific climate of the north, so seasons can vary greatly from one end of the country to the other.
 One of the charms of Japan is that, no matter when you visit, you can find cooler or warmer climes to escape to.
 Read on for seasonal inspiration in Japan.

 Spring in Japan

 Spring runs from around March to May in Japan.
 It is one of the most popular times to visit and is synonymous with hanami, sakura viewing.
 Cherry blossom fever takes over the country, with hyper-localized news reports closely tracking the predicted peak times to witness this fleeting beauty.
 The most popular sakura-viewing spots can get extraordinarily busy with people vying for photos.
 Sakura even dominates the season’s menus, snacks, drinks and shop décor; sakura-themed products are everywhere.
 Experience hanami like a local by bringing a picnic, laying out a blanket under the branches and making a day of it.
 If you arrive too early for sakura season, you will find plum blossom flowering, instead.
 A little later in the season, wisteria has its moment.

 Photo credit: Mike Kilcoyne, Unsplash